Congressman Jim Jordan rebuts claims he ignored sex abuse allegations by Ohio State wrestlers

 A spokesman for Jordan told NBC News that the congressman had not been contacted by investigators but would help them if they asked.
 But a law firm investigating the allegations for Ohio State said they'd tried contacting Jordan's office by email and phone, but he had not responded.

-Jordan told Politico that his office couldn't find records of those inquiries, and reiterated his offer to help investigators.
+Jordan told Politico and CNN that his office couldn't find records of those inquiries, and reiterated his offer to help investigators.